Team-SCRIPT/SnakeJS/README.md

 # SnakeJS
 Remaking the classic Snake game, with a little help from JS and Coding Train.

+You can view it [here](https://team-script.github.io/leGIT-SnakeJS)

-Clone this repository, navigate to p5>snake and open index.html in a browser window.
+Clone this repository, and open index.html in a browser window.